How to Know if a Line is Parallel: A thorough look

 Method 5: Using Vector Representation (Advanced Method)

 In vector geometry, lines can be represented using vectors.
 A line can be defined by a position vector and a direction vector.
-Two lines are parallel if their direction vectors are parallel.
-This means that one direction vector is a scalar multiple of the other.
+Plus, two lines are parallel if their direction vectors are parallel.
+But this means that one direction vector is a scalar multiple of the other.
 This method is more advanced and involves a deeper understanding of vector algebra.

 Example: